Dive into the Mediterranean

 HUNDREDS OF SPECIES

-To discover it and increase awareness for its protection, the Museum Aquarium has 100 of the 650 fish species living in the Mediterranean and more than 200 species of invertebrates.
+To help us discover it and to make us aware of its protection, the Museum’s pools contain 100 of the 650 species of fish living in the Mediterranean and more than 200 species of invertebrates.

-From the Posidonia seagrass which flourishes just under the surface, to the coralligenous which falls right down to the deep sea bed, the breath-taking beauty of these hidden treasures of the sea are revealed, in a bluish atmosphere which keeps the mystery alive.
+From the posidonia meadow that emerges under the surface, to the coralligenous drop-off that plunges to the depths, all the striking and hidden beauty of this sea is revealed, in a bluish atmosphere that maintains the mystery.

 DID YOU KNOW?

-This sea has many mysteries to unveil.
-Some of them are revealed as we visit the aquariums.
-We learn that some fish change sex during their lifetime, or that the octopus can instantly imitate the colour of its surroundings.
+This sea is full of mysteries.
+Some of them are revealed to us in the aquariums.
+Notably that some fish change sex during their life, or that the octopus instantly adopts the colors of its environment by mimicry.

-In the Mediterranean Sea there are also protected species such as the slipper lobster, the Pinna nobilis or the dusky perch.
-Finally, to really feel like you have dived into the Mediterranean, large photographs and huge sculptures of sea animals are put on display.
+The Mediterranean also has protected species such as the sea cicada, the large mother-of-pearl or the brown grouper.
+Finally, to reinforce the feeling of immersion, large photographs and imposing sculptures of marine animals are highlighted.